FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Bluish mucous membranes

-“Most tumors that affect the larynx are benign, but there may also be cancerous tumors,” notes vetinfo.
+The majority of tumors that impact the larynx are non-cancerous (benign), but there can also be cancerous tumors present.

 - Changes in your dog’s voice